kit4py/password_checker/README.md

 # password_checker
-Using API from pwnedpasswords.com, checking your password in leaked databases
+Using the API from pwnedpasswords.com, you can check if your password is implicated in any data leaks.